EngagerCloud/photo-designer-lib/README.md

 You can write it yourself or generate it using this library.

 When you have instance of this library configured, you can render image.
 (Both on frontend and backend)

+#### Positioning

+One of the biggest problems we encountered with old photo designer was positioning and size of layers.

+With this one you can add children to layer and this will alow you to have one layer move relative to another one.

+#### Dynamic structure

+Magic of this library is that module can make changes to whole tree of layers or even generate children.

+For example you can write module that will position text on different places based on background picked.

 ## Installation